ahmed56734/my-blog-app/README.md

 # how to run project on localhost for windows users
 make sure python is installed from www.python.org/ pip package manager should be installed by default

-#open the cmd and run the following commands
+#open the cmd and run the following commands to setup your virtual environment

 pip install virtualenv